Paul Ryan: Post-congressional life

 In March 2019, Ryan joined the board of directors of Fox Corporation, the owner of Fox News Channel and the Fox broadcast network.
 In August 2019, he joined the board of SHINE Medical Technologies.
-He later joined the faculty of the University of Notre Dame as a professor of practice for the 2019–20 academic year as a guest lecturer in political science and economics.
+He was a guest lecturer in political science and economics at the University of Notre Dame for the 2019–2020 academic year.
 In April 2019, Ryan was nominated as the delegation leader to represent President Trump in a visit to Taipei.
 With Taiwanese President Tsai Ing-wen, he attended the 40th-anniversary ceremony of the Taiwan Relations Act.
 In October 2019, Ryan launched a non-profit called American Idea Foundation.

 In October 2020, Ryan joined the public relations and advisory company Teneo as a senior advisor.
 In February 2021 he became a partner in the Boston private equity investment firm Solamere Capital.

 On May 17, 2023, Ryan unveiled his official portrait at the U.S. Capitol during a ceremony in Statuary Hall.
-During his speech, he said, "Only in America would it be possible for a kid from Janesville to go from an intern to the Speaker of the House".
+During his speech, he said, "Only in America would it be possible for a kid from Janesville to go from an intern to the Speaker of the House."